nuxeo/nuxeo-poll/README.md

-# Nuxeo Survey
+# Nuxeo Poll

-This addon provides survey creation and management in Nuxeo DM, with participation and visualization (of results) through an OpenSocial gadget.
+This addon provides poll creation and management in Nuxeo DM, with participation and visualization (of results) through an OpenSocial gadget.

 ## Building and deploying